 How about reduction in load times from different parts of the world?

-As you can see, average load times for the Visual Website Optimizer code have dropped drastically.
+As you can see, average load times for the VWO code have dropped drastically.
 And this is not all.
 Apart from the geo-distribution goodness, this new architecture ensures two great benefits: